Saturday, November 8, 2025

 When you understand that you have been adopted into the family of God, you’ll stop praying like a beggar

-You have to be grateful to God for His unequalled goodness.
-Gratitude is the language of belonging.
+You have to be grateful to God for all He has been doing for you because gratitude is the language of belonging.

 Psalms 100:4 says, “Enter into His gates with thanksgiving, and into His courts with praise: be thankful unto Him, and bless His name.”